 Dental sealants are treatment options used in dentistry to protect teeth from tooth decay.
 When you consider the external structure of a tooth, you realize that there is a lot to it.
 Some of the front teeth have cingulum pits, while the back teeth have fissures.
 These definitions on the chewing surfaces of teeth are called recesses.
 The recesses on the biting surfaces of teeth make them prone to cavities and tooth decay.
 They create room for plaque build-up, which can cause an infection and cause decaying.
-Before such happens, dentists Park Ridge, IL recommend the use of dental sealants.
+Before such happens, dentists Park Ridge, IL recommends the use of dental sealants.
 The sealants feature a thin layer of protective material that is a plastic coating applied on the biting surfaces of teeth.

 Dental sealants in Park Ridge, IL are a dental treatment option for children.
 Most children need treatment because kids are not the best at taking care of their teeth.
 Technically, the sealants are used to protect permanent teeth from tooth decay.